dungeons-of-moria/umoria/docs/manual.md

 #### `V - View scoreboard.`

 This command will display the contents of the score board on the screen.
-On a multiuser system, pressing `V` the first time will show only those scores from the score board that belong to the current user, and pressing `V` again will show all users’ scores.
+On a multi-user system, pressing `V` the first time will show only those scores from the score board that belong to the current user, and pressing `V` again will show all users’ scores.